Managing patient records is no longer confined to clinical walls. Today, practices require agility, connectivity, and access beyond a single location.

 Implementation Costs

-Hidden Costs To Watch Out For
+Hidden Costs

 Healthcare data is growing at an unprecedented rate.
-A 2024 study published in Heliyon found that healthcare data is growing rapidly, creating storage and processing challenges that traditional on-premise EMR systems can't handle efficiently.
+A 2024 study published in Heliyon found that healthcare data is expanding rapidly, creating storage and processing challenges that traditional on-premise EMR systems can't handle efficiently.

 This data explosion is driving a fundamental shift in the industry.
 John Houston, Vice President of Privacy & Information Security at UPMC, observes:

-• "Many vendors who provide critical applications – such as EMRs – are aggressively moving to the cloud.
+"Many vendors who provide critical applications – such as EMRs – are aggressively moving to the cloud.
 In many cases there will not be an option."

 Cloud-based EMRs directly solve the data growth problem by offering scalable storage, faster deployment, and real-time data sharing across providers.
 The Heliyon study notes these systems also cut IT maintenance costs and support AI-driven analytics that can make sense of the massive data volumes.